DavidLeoni/diversicon-wordnet-3.1/README.md

 #### About

-Princeton Wordnet 3.1 packaged as Maven artifacts, to be used with <a href="https://diversicon-kb.eu/tools" target="_blank">Diversicon tools</a>.
+Princeton Wordnet 3.1 packaged as Maven artifacts, to be used with [Diversicon tools](http://diversicon-kb.eu/tools#java-libraries).

 Available packages: